 And finally, here’s a shot showing my setup, with the EOS 7D II mounted on my trusty Gitzo Traveller tripod with a Markins head.
 It doesn’t look substantial, but it’s one of the steadiest tripods I’ve owned for the size.
 Folding up into a package that’ll squeeze into my f-stop Guru backpack, it’s perfect for travel.

-Find out more about the camera I used in my Canon EOS 7D Mark II review!Support Cameralabs when you check prices at Amazon, B&H, Adorama, eBay or Wex.
+Find out more about the camera I used in my Canon EOS 7D Mark II review!Check prices at Amazon, B&H, Adorama, eBay or Wex.
 Alternatively get yourself a copy of my In Camera book or treat me to a coffee!
 Thanks!